icon icon

 Don’t Skip Naps: It could be tempting to skip a nap to make your child weary, but this will backfire.
 An overtired toddler may struggle to fall asleep and remain asleep at night.

-Try allowing your child some quiet time in bed or cot if they are reluctant to nap.
+Try allowing your child some quiet time in bed or a cot if they are reluctant to nap.
 Resting helps replenish their energy for the day, even if they don’t fall asleep.

 6. Provide more patience and comfort: Moms and Dads